aaugustin/mtefd/multiple-template-engines.rst

                 "{} doesn't support loading templates from installed " "applications.".format(self.__class__.__name__))

-        @property
-        def template_dirs(self):
-            template_dirs = self.dirs
-            if self.app_dirs:
-                template_dirs += get_app_template_dirs(self.app_dirname)
-            return template_dirs

-        def get_template(self, template_name):
+        def from_string(self, template_code):
             """
-            Load and return a template for the given name.

-            Raise TemplateDoesNotExist if no such template exists.
-            """
-            raise NotImplementedError(
-                "subclasses of BaseEngine must provide "
-                "a get_template() method")

-        def get_template_from_string(self, template_code):
-            """
-            Create and return a template for the given source code.
+            Creates and returns a template for the given source code.

             This method is optional.
             """
             raise NotImplementedError(
                 "subclasses of BaseEngine should provide "
-                "a get_template_from_string() method")
+                "a from_string() method")

-        # Ancillary methods.

-        def select_template(self, template_name_list):
+        def get_template(self, template_name):
             """
-            Load and return a template for one of the given names.
+            Loads and returns a template for the given name.

-            Try names in order and return the first template found.

-            Raise TemplateDoesNotExist if no such template exists.
+            Raises TemplateDoesNotExist if no such template exists.
             """
-            for template_name in template_name_list:
-                try:
-                    return self.get_template(template_name)
-                except TemplateDoesNotExist:
-                    continue
-            if template_name_list:
-                raise TemplateDoesNotExist(", ".join(template_name_list))
+            raise NotImplementedError(
-            else:
-                raise TemplateDoesNotExist("No template names provided")
+                "subclasses of BaseEngine must provide "
+                "a get_template() method")

         # Internationalization methods (tentative).